-Thus, it is important to get your happy customers advertising for your products.
-The willingness of your customers to recommend your service to their friend is the net promoter score.
+It is essential to get happy customers advertising your products.
+The willingness of customers to recommend your service to friends is the net promoter score.
 It is graded from 0 to 10.
-This score can account for 20% to 60% of a company’s organic growth rate.
+This score can account for 20% to 60% of a company’s organic growth.

-Having quality products will definitely get your customers talking, but no product is perfect.
+Quality products will get your customers talking, but every product could be better.
 Many times your consumers will find faults in them.
 Effectively handling these complaints is the key to a high net promoter score – an important KPI metric.

 6. Average Profit Margin

-It is important for the success of any online business to differentiate the products that generate large and small profit margins.
-Comparing the profit margins help identify the most profitable categories and products available in your online store.
+Online businesses must differentiate the products that generate large and small profit margins for success.
+Comparing the profit margins help identify the most profitable categories and products in your online store.

-Average Profit Margin is one of the key eCommerce KPIs that represents the actual picture of profit or loss across all the products; thus, helping an eCommerce owner to lay a roadmap focussed towards resources for growth.
+Average Profit Margin is one of the critical eCommerce KPIs representing the actual picture of profit or loss across all the products, thus, helping an eCommerce owner to lay a roadmap focussed towards resources for growth.

-Although an average profit margin may vary from company to company, as per studies, the average eCommerce gross margin is approximately 40%.
+Although an average profit margin may vary from company to company, per studies, the average eCommerce gross margin is approximately 42%.

 7. Cart Abandonment Rate

-eCommerce sites offer a virtual cart feature for their customers who want to select multiple items at once.
-Consumers select the products they are interested in and add them to their virtual carts.
-They can then order them at their leisure.
-You may often notice that your customers add items to their cart, but do not place the order.
+eCommerce sites offer a virtual cart feature for customers who want to select multiple items simultaneously.
+Consumers choose the products they are interested in and add them to their virtual carts, and they can then order them at their leisure.
+You may often notice that your customers add items to their cart but need to place the order.

 The rate of potential customers who leave without buying any product is the cart abandonment rate – one of the vital eCommerce KPIs.
-The average abandonment rate is 68% for the top 23 eCommerce sites.
-Some of the ways to reduce shopping cart abandonment include email retargeting, allowing guest checkout, and eliminating surprise costs.
+The average abandonment rate documented online is 69.99%.
+Some ways to reduce shopping cart abandonment include email retargeting, allowing guest checkout, and eliminating surprise costs.

 8. Customer Lifetime Value

-Customer lifetime value is one of the vital eCommerce metrics that help shape the customer retention strategy.
-In an eCommerce business model, it’s quite costly to gain new prospects than to retain existing ones.
+Customer lifetime value is a vital eCommerce metric that helps shape the customer retention strategy.
+In an eCommerce business model, gaining new prospects is more costly than retaining existing ones.

-Existing customers are an important source of revenue generation for every business, thus improving customer lifetime value is one of the primary variables and goals of savvy retailers while building any growth strategy.
+Existing customers are an essential source of revenue generation for every business.
+Thus, improving customer lifetime value is one of the savvy retailers’ primary variables and goals while building any growth strategy.

 One of the surest ways to steer the growth of existing customers is to deliver above and beyond service, which we call customer improvement, highlighted in the Net Solutions’ GROWTH + RETENTION – (G.R.O.W.)th Model.

-Customer lifetime value eCommerce KPI helps businesses to analyze the average amount of revenue that their potential customers will spend with their business over an estimated lifespan.
-Customer lifetime value also figures out how much your customers love your products or services and how to further improve them.
+Customer lifetime value eCommerce KPI helps businesses analyze the average revenue their potential customers will spend with their business over an estimated lifespan.
+Customer lifetime value also determines how much your customers love your products or services and how to improve them further.

 Formula: CLV (Historic) = (Transaction1+Transaction2+Transaction3…+TransactionN) x Average Gross Margin